Azure/AppService/_posts/2024-11-08-Announcing-Inbound-IPv6-support.md

 toc_sticky: true
 ---

+Update 2 - November 8, 2024: IPv6 non-vnet outbound support is rolling out soon.
+We expect public preview to begin in late Q1 2025.
+Azure portal support to set the `IPMode` property is now available.
+A screenshot is included below.

-Update - August 1, 2024: All but two regions are now supported and we have Azure portal support rolling out soon.
+Update 1 - August 1, 2024: All but two regions are now supported and we have Azure portal support rolling out soon.
 We also added a CLI sample for configuration IPv6 support on a deployment slot.

 ## Introduction